 BRIDGES 2022 will be held September 9-November 12, 2022.

 Portions of the 2022 program will be offered as in-person sessions with remaining sessions offered online.
 We remain committed to providing the best possible program content, format, and experience for the upcoming BRIDGES class while also prioritizing the safety of our participants and presenters.

-BRIDGES is an inclusive professional development program for women in higher education who seek to gain or strengthen their academic leadership capabilities.
-It is designed to help women identify, understand, and build their leadership roles in the academy.
-Through an intensive program, participants will
+BRIDGES is an inclusive professional development program dedicated to supporting cisgender or transgender women and nonbinary colleagues in higher education who seek to gain or strengthen their academic leadership capabilities, and/or individuals who demonstrate a commitment to supporting women and gender issues and equity in the academy.
+It is designed to help participants identify, understand, and build their leadership roles in the academy.
+Through an intensive program, participants will:

-- develop insights into leadership, with a particular focus on the special skills and attributes women bring to their leadership roles
+- develop insights into leadership, with a particular focus on the special skills and attributes unique to leadership roles

 - acquire an understanding of the many facets of colleges and universities

 - create a program of personal and professional development to benefit themselves and their institutions.